Google-Developers-Student-Club-LSU/.github/profile/README.md

 ## Codespace
 This will the central place of all the coding associated with GDSC workshops.

-# 2024-25 Executive Board
+# 2025-26 Executive Board
-- President: Hudson
+- President: Malik
-- Vice President: Madi
+- Vice President: Hudson
 - Secretary: Trenton
-- Treasurer: Jerricks
+- Treasurer: Jerrick
-- Outreach Chair: Maureen
 - Webmaster: Malik
 - Multimedia: Nora
-- Public Relations:  TBD
+- Public Relations: Kasen
-- Graphic Designer: TBD
+- Graphic Designer: Lily